cyrichardson/docs-cloud-keep/api-docs/getting-started/concepts.rst

         "type": "certificate"
     }

-The payload for the secret referenced as the `certificate` is expected to be a PEM formatted X.509 certificate.
+The payload for the secret referenced as the ```certificate`` is expected to be a PEM formatted X.509 certificate.

-The payload for the secret referenced as the `intermediates` is expected to be a PEM formatted PKCS#7 certificate chain.
+The payload for the secret referenced as the ```intermediates`` is expected to be a PEM formatted PKCS#7 certificate chain.

-The payload for the secret referenced as the `private_key` is expected to be a PKCS#8 RSA private key.
+The payload for the secret referenced as the ```private_key`` is expected to be a PKCS#8 RSA private key.

 .. _rsa_containers:

-RSA Containers
+RSA containers
 --------------

-Use RSA containes to group RSA private keys with their public keys, and optionally a private key passphrase for RSA keys that are passphrase-protected.
+An RSA containers is used to store RSA public keys, and their associated private keys, and private key passphrases.

 .. code-block:: json